dafacto/pickle-fyi/_reasons/05_who_runs_pickle.md

 In addition, one of the most vibrant communities in DeFi has emerged around Pickle Finance, primarily at the [project Discord](http://discord.gg/gR85hmC).
 If you're excited about Pickle, we'd love for you to join the #PickleArmy!

-So with all that as background, [let’s have a look at some Pickle FAQs. →](/faqs/)
+You now have a basic understanding of Pickle!
+To get you going, here’s some [additional resources and FAQs. →](/resources/)